Visiting The 7 Natural Wonders Of The World

 Take a Volcano Hike at Paricutin in Mexico

-When it was named one of the Seven Natural Wonders of the World, Paricutin in Michoacán, Mexico was an active cinder cone volcano.
+When it was named one of the 7 Natural Wonders of the World, Paricutin in Michoacán, Mexico, was an active cinder cone volcano.
 Formed during an eruption in 1943, it's the youngest of its kind in the world.
-In the first year following its birth, Paricutin expanded three-fourths of its size.
+In the first year following its birth, Paricutin expanded by three-fourths of its size.
 Today, it stands between 9,100 and 10,300 feet.
 It's been dormant since 1952 and is classified as extinct by scientists.
 Paricutin is still hot, though, and its cone emits steam caused by seeping rainwater that reacts with its heat.
 The volcano's crater currently stretches about 660 feet in diameter, and you can even summit Paricutin.
 Round trip, it's a 12-mile journey that can be made on horseback or on foot, though the hike is very strenuous.
-Those who make the effort to summit Paricutin trek past buried village homes, lava fields and a church.
+Those who make the effort to summit the Paricutin trek past buried village homes, lava fields and a church.

-Visit Mount Everest to Admire its Majesty
+Visit Mount Everest To Admire Its Majesty

 Visit World Wonders like Mount Everest in Nepal